CUSTOMER: Automotive manufacturer

 RESULT: More than eight months later, the Viscount II and Sealed 4-Ball Plus consistently provide 10 bar pressure at no more than 16 cycles per minute.
 The large pump and lower have no problem keeping pace with rapid production.

-No maintenance nor replacements required, meaning no downtime.
+No routine maintenance nor replacements required, meaning no downtime.

 Large Capacity Pump Strengthens Auto Assembly Line